ZYSF/gen1cpu/README.md

 * The CPU itself is defined entirely in `SimpleCore.v`
 * The `SimpleMCU.v` module is a simple top-level implementation for an FPGA with a few LED outputs and one clock input, this will just run some simple instructions and blink the LEDs

+## Documentation

+* [Instruction Set](InstructionSet.md) documents the semantics and encoding of each of the standard instructions.
+* [Control Registers](ControlRegisters.md) documents the meanings, encodings and indices of the control registers.
+* [Modes & Exceptions](ModesAndExceptions.md) documents the user-mode/system-mode switching and the meanings of the exception codes.

 ## Lacking

-* Extended documentation
 * Tools
 * FPU (could be implemented by extending the control functions, but would likely take up a lot of FPGA space)
 * MMU (could possibly be implemented over the current bus though)
-* Optimisations (most/all instructions take more cycles than should be strictly necessary)
+* Optimisation of existing instructions (most/all instructions take more cycles than should be strictly necessary)
+* Addition of optimised instructions (e.g. you can already read an 8-bit or 64-bit value from memory, but it will currently take more instructions than just reading a 32-bit value)
 * Test cases (I have done some ad-hoc testing, initially with Icarus Verilog and also on FPGA, but only the FPGA module is included as I mostly trashed the other one while learning Verilog)
 * etc.